 Fort Necessity, Arizona

 The hint of a smile slowly began to soften the taut expression Willy Davis wore like a mask when concentrating.
-“I’m in,” he proclaimed without taking his eyes off the monitor displaying a real time image of the Arizona Home Guard’s compound from an altitude of 30,000 feet set side by side with another tracking digital flight data.
+“I’m in,” he proclaimed without taking his eyes off the monitor displaying a real-time image of the Arizona Home Guard’s compound from an altitude of 30,000 feet set side by side with another image tracking digital flight data.
 “What now?”

 When Davis’ immediate supervisor didn’t respond, Devin glanced over to where that former Air Force officer was standing.
 “What do you think, major?”

-Bryant Czoski hesitated as he once more went over the options he’d laid out to Devin once Davis had managed to highjack control of the Air Force RQ-4 Global Hawk belonging to the 12th Reconnaissance Squadron out of Grand Forks.
-Having been a member of that squadron, he knew how the pilot flying the drone circling overhead would response when he realized he was no longer in control of his aircraft.
+Bryant Czoski hesitated as he once more went over the options he’d laid out to Devin once Davis had managed to hijack control of the Air Force RQ-4 Global Hawk belonging to the 12th Reconnaissance Squadron out of Grand Forks.
+Having been a member of that squadron, he knew how the pilot flying the drone circling overhead would respond when he realized he was no longer in control of his aircraft.
 There’d be a brief moment of confusion, followed by panic.
 Eventually the pilot’s training would kick in.
 After scanning his instruments in an effort to see if he could pinpoint the problem, he’d quickly run through the emergency procedures that addressed the situation he was faced with.
 As each step he took to resolve the problem failed, dismay and frustration would set in.

-Glancing over his shoulder to where Devin was watching, Czoski wondered if he should run down the options that were available with them.
+Glancing over his shoulder to where Devin was watching, Czoski wondered if he should run down the options that were available to them.
 It wasn’t that he thought the Colonel had forgotten any of them.
 Devin’s memory for such things was superlative.
 What was driving his delay in making a final call were the consequences they, Davis, Devin and himself, would incur.
-To use a well worn phrase, this was no drill.
-There would be no do overs, no resets.
-What they were about to do was very real, as would be the price they would pay if the war they lost their war against the Federal government.
+To use a well-worn phrase, “this was no drill.”
+There would be no do-overs, no resets.
+What they were about to do was very real, as would be the price they would pay if they lost their war against the Federal government.

 Realizing the former drone pilot was waiting for him to say something, Devin cleared his throat.
 “You do realize we’ve already crossed a line there’s no turning back from, major,” Devin intoned evenly as he watched Davis study how the pilot in Grand Forks was flying the UAV circling above them.

 “I do, sir,” Czoski finally replied while he studied the digital display showing the drone’s instruments.
-“While hacking into the drone’s uplink is, in itself, a major Federal offense, highjacking the bird and flying it into the ground will be an open act of rebellion against the government, all of us here took an oath to serve.”
+“While hacking into the drone’s uplink is, in itself, a major Federal offense, hijacking the bird and flying it into the ground will be an open act of rebellion against the government that all of us here took an oath to serve.”